Nockamixon State Park

 Hostel: The Bucks County Department of Parks and Recreation operates the Weisel Hostel along the Tohickon Creek in the northwest corner of the park.
 The hostel provides excellent overnight accommodations for hikers and bicyclists.
 For membership or reservations, contact the house parents at: Weisel Hostel, 7347 Richlandtown Road, Quakertown, PA 18951, 215-536-8749. www.buckscounty.org

-Cross-country Skiing: The bicycle trail and the roads in the closed day use area are open for cross-country skiing.
+Cross-country Skiing: The bicycle trail and roads in the closed day use area are open for cross-country skiing.
 There are also steeper hiking trails in the Sterner Mill Area.
+Cross-country ski trails are not groomed.

-Sledding: The area above the marina is used for sledding and tobogganing.
+Sledding: The area above the Marina is used for sledding and tobogganing.
+Park in Lot #13.
+Do not block gates.

 Environmental Education and Interpretation

-Programs are offered during the school year.
+Programs are offered late spring through fall.
 Teacher workshops and educational programs for schools are available.
 Please contact the park office for more information.
+The Environmental Education Center is only open for programs, check the DCNR calendar of events for a schedule of programs.

-Pontoon boat tours of the lake board at the Marina.
+Pontoon boat tours of the lake board at the marina.
 These tours provide a history of the park and views of wildlife and beautiful scenery.
-Preregistration is required for the boat tours; please contact the park office.
+Preregistration for the boat tours is required and starts in early April.
+Please contact the park office.

 Explore environmental education and interpretation for more information.